 A mentor is a caring adult who is willing to be a good listener and non-judgmental friend to a student who can benefit from guidance and individual attention.
 Mentors help students broaden their vision of opportunities, understand the value of education and accomplish academic and personal goals.
 Mentors have assigned students and meeting times, so they must able to commit long-term and be dependable.
 Mentors must be cleared through a SecureVolunteer background check before they can be approved to mentor.

 Tutors provide students with one-on-one help they might not receive in the classroom.
 Tutoring can help a student master concepts and subjects by presenting material in a different way.
 Tutors are needed during and after school hours.
 Tutors must be cleared through a SecureVolunteer background check before they can work with students.
-Click on the "I want to Volunteer!" box below to start a background check.
+Click Start Your Background Screen below to start a background check.